smart-window/audio/README.md

 Custom Parameters: If you would like to add custom parameters, add them inside the prompt message function inside the ‘if’ statement and use ‘this.parameter’ name to retrieve the values.

-Also as a side note, if using a repository for your project, when cloning, make sure to include the ‘google_creds.json’ file in your folder.
+Note, if using a repository for your project, when cloning, make sure to include the ‘google_creds.json’ file in your folder.

 ## Also required
 1. Homebrew:  /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"